oaa-examples/old-menu-button/README.md

 __ARIA role, properties and states__
 * Role: `button` (default)
 * Property: `aria-controls` &#8211; specifies the menu container element that the button controls
+* Property: `aria-haspopup` &#8211; indicates that activating the button results in the display of a popup menu
 * State: `aria-expanded` &#8211; set to true when the button's menu is visible, false otherwise

 ### ul element